mccsssk2/Human-Sinoatrial-Node-Anatomical-Model/README.md

 Computer Three-Dimensional Anatomical Reconstruction of the Human Sinus Node and a Novel Paranodal Area.
 Anat Rec, 294: 970–979. doi:10.1002/ar.21379.

-The anatomy was modified in the study by Kharche et al. (provisionally accepted in PloS ONE):
+The anatomy was modified in the study by Kharche et al.:

-Sanjay R Kharche, Edward Vigmond, Igor R Efimov, Halina Dobrzynski.
-Computational assessment of the functional role of sinoatrial node exit pathways in the human heart.
+Kharche SR, Vigmond E, Efimov IR, Dobrzynski H (2017) Computational assessment of the functional role of sinoatrial node exit pathways in the human heart.
+PLoS ONE 12(9): e0183727. https://doi.org/10.1371/journal.pone.0183727
-(accepted, August 2017).

 The original and modified SAN, well as modified full 3D model anatomy used in Kharche et al. is provided in this publicly available git-hub repository.
 Please cite our papers as given above when using